-- 17.1 The Municipality may introduce various types of metering equipment and options, and may encourage customers to convert to a system which is preferred by the Council when Council considers this to be beneficial to its functioning and operations. - 17.2 Electricity and water consumption are measured with conventional and prepayment meters.
+- 17.1 The Municipality may introduce various types of metering equipment and options, and may encourage customers to convert to a system which is preferred by the Council when Council considers this to be beneficial to its functioning and operations. - 17.2 Electricity and water consumption are measured with conventional and prepayment meters. - 17.3 Where a customer has successfully applied for indigent status the conventional meter for electricity may be changed to a prepayment electricity meter at the cost of the Council. - 17.4 The following applies to the reading of conventional meters: - - 17.5 Conventional electricity and water meters are read at in cycles of approximately 30 days.

-- 17.3 Where a customer has successfully applied for indigent status the conventional meter for electricity will be changed to a prepayment electricity meter at the cost of the Council. - 17.4 The following applies to the reading of conventional meters: - - 17.4.1 Conventional electricity and water meters are read at in cycles of approximately 30 days.
-The period must not be less than 28 days and not longer than 32 days. - 17.4.2 If for any reason the conventional electricity and water meters cannot be read, the Municipality will render an account based on fix estimations, as approved by a resolution taken in Council.
-CR/42/10/20.
-The interim amount can also be based on the average daily consumption.
-Periods of /estimations cannot be more than 180 days. - 17.4.3 The amount based on interim consumption will be adjusted in a subsequent account/based on the actual consumption. - 17.4.4 The customer is responsible to ensure unhindered access to metering equipment for the purposes of obtaining the meter readings for billing purposes. - 17.4.5 Customers can, for reasons of non-accessibility to their properties by meter readers, provide the Municipality with monthly meter readings for billing purposes.
-Customers can phone in or email the above information to billing personnel with their readings and a photo will be compulsory with the meter number and the reading clearly visible. - 17.4.6 If any calculation, reading or metering error is discovered, or an actual meter reading is obtained in cases where the Municipality did not have access to the meter, in respect of any account rendered to a customer: -
+Where a reading could not be obtained, The Municipality may estimate the consumption based on previous actual readings, or if council fails to obtain a previous actual reading fixed consumption will be billed on the accounts.
+Refer CR/42/10/20.

-18.5.7.1 The error shall be corrected or the adjustment made in the subsequent account;
+The amount based on interim consumption will be adjusted in a subsequent account/based on the actual consumption.

-- 18.5.7.2 Any such correction / adjustment in favour of Council must apply in respect of an account from a date no more than 3 years for municipal services from the date on which the error on the account was discovered or the adjustment were done.
-All interims levied during this period will be reversed. - 18.5.7.3 any such correction / adjustment in favour of the customer must apply in respect of an account from a date no more than 3 years for municipal services from the date on which the error on the account was discovered or the adjustment were done. - 18.5.7.4 Subsection 18.5.7.2 and 18.5.7.3 is in line with the Electricity and Water and Sanitation By-Laws. - 18.5.7.5 The correction shall be based on the tariffs applicable during the period in which the error occurred. - 17.4.7 Any water leakage within the property of the customer (consumer's side of the meter) will be the responsibility of the owner and the owner will be liable for the payment of the water that has leaked.
-Refer to section 40 of the Water and Sanitation By-Law. - 17.5 The following applies to prepayment metering: - - 17.5.1 Prepayment electricity and water is purchased at prepayment vending points for consumption after the date of purchase. - 17.5.2 Amounts tendered for the purchase of prepayment electricity and water will not be refunded, except where the admin fee is paid for uploading and clearing of the voucher by the Municipal Official. - 17.5.3 On request of the customer, copies of the previous prepayment meter vouchers will be provided. - 17.5.4 Credits remaining in the prepayment meter will not be refunded when the premises are vacated by a customer.
+- 17.6 The customer is responsible to ensure unhindered access to metering equipment for the purposes of obtaining the meter readings for billing purposes. - 17.7 Customers can, for reasons of non-accessibility to their properties by meter readers, provide the Municipality with monthly meter readings for billing purposes.
+Customers can phone in or email the above information to billing personnel with their readings and a photo, will be compulsory with the meter number and the reading clearly visible

-- 17.5.5 The Municipality shall not be liable for the reinstatement of credit in a prepayment meter due to tampering with, or the incorrect use or abuse, of prepayment meters. - 17.5.6 The Municipality will apply all the debt collection functions available on the prepayment system to collect all arrear debt on the account of the customer.
+- 17.8 If any calculation, reading or metering error is discovered, or an actual meter reading is obtained in cases where the Municipality did not have access to the meter, in respect of any account rendered to a customer: - - 17.9 The error shall be corrected or the adjustment made in the subsequent account; - 17.10 Any such correction / adjustment may apply in respect of an account from a date no more than 3 years for municipal services from the date on which the error on the account was discovered or the adjustment were done.
+All interims levied during this period will be reversed. - 17.11 The correction shall be based on the tariffs applicable during the period in which the error occurred. - 17.12 Any water leakage within the property of the customer (consumer's side of themeter) will be the responsibility of the owner and the owner will be liable for the payment of the water that has leaked.
+Refer to section 40 of the Water and Sanitation By-Law. - 17.13 The following applies to prepayment metering: - - 17.14 Prepayment electricity and water are purchased at prepayment vending points. - 17.15 Amounts tendered for the purchase of prepaid electricity and water will not be refunded where incorrect information is presented by the customer, except where the admin fee is paid for uploading and clearing of the voucher by the Municipal Official. - 17.16 On request of the customer, copies of the previous prepayment meter vouchers will be provided. - 17.17 Credits remaining in the prepayment meter will not be refunded when the premises are vacated by a customer. - 17.18 The Municipality shall not be liable for the reinstatement of credit in a prepayment meter due to tampering with, or the incorrect use or abuse, of prepayment meters. - 17.19 The Municipality will apply all the debt collection functions available on the prepayment system to collect all arrear debt on the account of the customer.